2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/datasource.md

 ## Queries: Reusable DataSource Wirings

 As described above, DataSources can be joined together and the configuration can be saved as a [Query](xref:NetCode.DataSources.Query.Index).
 Here's another example:

-1. a Root [`CsvDataSource`](xref:ToSic.Eav.DataSources.CsvDataSource) can read a CSV-file and provide the data as a stream on Entities on `csvDs["Default"]`...
+1. a Root [`Csv DataSource`](xref:ToSic.Eav.DataSources.Csv) can read a CSV-file and provide the data as a stream on Entities on `csvDs["Default"]`...
 2. ...and pipe the result it to a [`CacheAllStreams`](xref:ToSic.Eav.DataSources.Caching.CacheAllStreams) which caches the data for 60 minutes
     _this would ensure that the slow reading process only happens every hour_
 3. ...then pipe it to a [`ValueFilter`](xref:ToSic.Eav.DataSources.ValueFilter), which only shows the items where the _Country_ matches the Url-parameters _country_